 The ‘SELL’ objective has been preferred over other objectives.
 A company is initially interested in increasing the sales of products to improve its productivity and maintain its position.

 The business canvas model has been designed considering the case of Boots Company Plc. the model shows the main segments that the company would focus on while developing the new fitness product X and targeting the UK’s wearable market.
 The chosen product development strategy adopted by Boots is encapsulated in a detailed business canvas model shown below.
 The Business Canvas Model follows the main digital marketing objective of Boots:

 - Value Proposition: The digital marketing objective of Boots concerning Product X is to bring added value in terms of extra benefit given to customers (Chaffey, Smith and Smith, 2013).
 The online forum would spread the word and facilitate direct communication with existing and potential buyers (Armstrong, Kotler, Harker and Brennan, 2015).
-Test products will be given to clients without charging them to ensure the quality of the product and first 50 buyers will be given the privilege to go for trial use.
+Test products will be given to clients without charging them to ensure the quality of the product, and the first 50 buyers will be given the privilege to go for trial use.
 The offer would last for three months after the final launch of the product in the market.